-- Are expected to read at least Part 1 and Annex B of KCSIE - Should reassure victims of abuse that they are being taken seriously, they will be supported and kept safe - Should not give children the impression they are creating a problem or made to feel ashamed for making a report - Should know the indicators of abuse and neglect for specific safeguarding issues eg child criminal exploitation and child sexual exploitation - Should be aware that multiple safeguarding issues often overlap with one another - Should be aware of the risk factors that increase the likelihood of involvement in serious violence - The DSL will ensure that all new staff and volunteers (including temporary staff) are appropriately inducted in the Setting's internal safeguarding procedures and communication lines.
-As a minimum, this will include: - the child protection policy - the behaviour policy - o the staff code of conduct - o the safeguarding response to children who go missing from education; and - the role of the DSL (including the identity of the DSL and any deputies).
-(A summary information sheet is available to be given to staff and volunteers to support this process.) - All staff members (including temporary staff) will receive appropriate safeguarding and child protection training (organised by the DSL) which will enable them to: - Recognise potential safeguarding and child protection concerns involving pupils and adults (colleagues, other professionals and parents/carers) - o Respond appropriately to safeguarding issues and take action in line with this policy - o Record concerns in line with policies - o Refer concerns to the DSL and be able to seek support externally if required - All staff members (including temporary staff) will receive appropriate training to ensure they are aware of a range of safeguarding issues including online safety (see definition of safeguarding) and are aware that behaviours linked to drug taking, alcohol abuse, persistent absence from school and child-on-child abuse such as bullying and sexting can put children in danger.
-The staff training will also include whole school responsibilities, safeguarding and child protection procedures, online safety, safe working practice and external reporting mechanisms. - All staff members (including temporary staff) will receive regular safeguarding and child protection updates (e-Bulletins, staff meetings or briefings, training via the National College) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary staff) will also be made aware of the Setting's expectations regarding safe and professional practice via the code of conduct and Acceptable Use Policy (AUP) which is provided and discussed as part of the induction process. - We recognise the expertise which members of staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-All staff are therefore able to contribute to and shape safeguarding arrangements and the safeguarding policy (this policy is emailed to all staff so that their input can be integrated before full governor approval).
+- Are expected to read at least Part 1 and Annex B of KCSIE - Should reassure victims of abuse that they are being taken seriously, they will be supported and kept safe - Should not give children the impression they are creating a problem or made to feel ashamed for making a report - Should know the indicators of abuse and neglect for specific safeguarding issues e.g. child criminal exploitation and child sexual exploitation - Should be aware that multiple safeguarding issues often overlap with one another - Should be aware of the risk factors that increase the likelihood of involvement in serious violence - The DSL will ensure that all new staff and volunteers (including temporary staff) are appropriately inducted in the school's internal safeguarding procedures and communication lines.
+As a minimum, this will include - the child protection policy - the behaviour policy - o the staff code of conduct - the safeguarding response to children who go missing from education; and - o the role of the DSL (including the identity of the DSL and any deputies).
+(A summary information sheet (p4) is available to be given to staff and volunteers to support this process.) - All staff members (including temporary staff) will receive appropriate safeguarding and child protection training (organised by the DSL) which will enable them to: - Recognise potential safeguarding and child protection concerns involving pupils and adults (colleagues, other professionals and parents/carers) - Respond appropriately to safeguarding issues and take action in line with this policy - o Record concerns in line with the school policies - Refer concerns to the DSL and be able to seek support external to the school if required - All staff members (including temporary staff) will receive appropriate training to ensure they are aware of a range of safeguarding issues (see definition of safeguarding) and are aware that behaviours linked to drug taking, alcohol abuse, truanting and child-on-child abuse such as bullying and sexting can put children in danger.
+The staff training will also include school responsibilities, the school child protection procedures, online safety, safe working practice and external reporting mechanisms. - All staff members (including temporary staff) will receive regular safeguarding and child protection updates (these include e-bulletins, staff meetings or briefings, other training etc.), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary staff) will also be made aware of the school's expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP) which is provided and discussed as part of the induction process.

-Other safeguarding policies, for example the Code of Conduct and Whistleblowing are also sent to staff for their feedback before ratification by the Governing Body.

-- The DSL will maintain an up-to-date central register of who has completed safeguarding and child protection training and passed any safeguarding assessments, including Prevent, and will provide an annual update to the Governing Body as part of the annual safeguarding report. - Although we have a nominated safeguarding lead for the governing body (Caroline Piers), all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities every three years with annual refreshers.
+- The school recognises the expertise which members of staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+All staff are therefore able to contribute to and shape safeguarding arrangements and the safeguarding policy.
+Other safeguarding policies, for example the school Code of Conduct and Acceptable Use Policy, are also sent to staff for their feedback before ratification by the Governing Body. - The DSL will maintain an up to date register of who has completed safeguarding and child protection training and passed the safeguarding assessment including Prevent and will provide an annual update to the Governing Body as part of the annual safeguarding report. - Although the school has a nominated safeguarding lead for the governing body (Caroline Piers), all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities at least every three years with annual refreshers.